Complex interdependence

 Complex interdependence in international relations and international political economy is a concept put forth by Robert Keohane and Joseph Nye in the 1970s to describe the emerging nature of the global political economy.
 The concept entails that relations between states are becoming increasingly deep and complex.
 These increasingly complex webs of economic interdependence undermine state power and elevate the influence of transnational non-state actors.
-These complex relationships can be explored through both the liberal and realism lenses and can later explain the debate of power from complex interdependence.
+These complex relationships can be explored through both the liberalism and realism lenses and can later explain the debate of power from complex interdependence.

 History of the term

 The term "complex interdependence" was claimed by Raymond Leslie Buell in 1925 to describe the new ordering among economies, cultures, and races.
 The very concept was popularized through the work of Richard N. Cooper (1968).
 With the analytical construct of complex interdependence in their critique of political realism, Robert Keohane and Joseph Nye explore how international politics forever changed due to the emerging complex interactions and interdependence among states.
 The theorists recognized that the various and complex transnational connections and interdependencies between states and societies increased, while Military force and power balancing are decreasing but remain essential.
 In coining the interdependence concept, Keohane and Nye also notably differentiated between interdependence and dependence in analyzing the role of power in politics and the relations between international actors.